rohit161996/NodeJS-Repository/Season_2/03_Creating_our_Express_Server/Readme.md

 - npm init
 - It makes the file package.json

+## Install the dependencies
+- npm install
+    or
+- npm i
+- The above commands will help to install the dependencies of the project.

 ## Project Creation
 - Create the src/ directory
 - Create app.js file in it.